Blog

 Photo by

 Long gone are the days when a team messaging app was nice to have.
-The modern team demands it, whether you’re a team of two or two-thousand — especially since the rise in remote and distributed work.
+The modern team demands it, whether you’re a team of two or 2,000 — especially since the rise in remote and distributed work.
 But with new apps and tools popping up nearly every day, how do you cut through the noise and pick the right one?

 Some apps make it easy to work out of a single platform by combining team chat with video conferencing, project management, cloud storage, and more.
 These tools are ideal for people who prefer not to have their work scattered across multiple apps.
+Other chat apps keep it simple by doing one thing and doing it really well — perfect for those who prefer to keep instant messaging separate from their other activities.

 Think about what problems you’re looking to solve and how you and your team members like to work, keeping in mind that many companies offer free trials so you can always give it a spin before you commit.